Tips to Find an Internship in Canada from our Internship Specialist

 To highlight your results even more; use numbers to back yourself up.
 For example; instead of saying “managed clients”; you should write “managed a portfolio of 15 clients”.
 Numbers are more significant and bring real value to the employer.

-I don’t have any work experience still in my career, do you think I can find an internship in Canada?
+I don’t have any work experience in my field, do you think I can find an internship in Canada?

 Of course!
 Just because you do not have a lot of work experience, does not necessarily mean that you will not be able to land an opportunity; it may be a bit more challenging, but definitely not impossible!